pnevares/dollar-game/README.md

 # dollar-game

-Select a node and whether to GIVE or TAKE $1 to/from each connected node.
-The game ends when every node is out of debt.
+Each node has a dollar amount next to it.
+You win when everyone is out of debt.

+Click a node to distribute $1 to each connected neighbor.

+Shift-Click a node to take $1 from each connected neighbor.

 [Inspired by this Numberphile video.](https://www.youtube.com/watch?v=U33dsEcKgeQ)